refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 Users can change the current page, items count per page, and sort and filter parameters.

-The default value is `false`.

 ### `warnWhenUnsavedChanges`

 When you have unsaved changes and try to leave the current page, **refine** shows a confirmation modal box.
-To activate this feature, set the `warnWhenUnsavedChanges` to `true`.

-:::info
+`warnWhenUnsavedChanges`'s default value is `false`, so you need to set it to `true` to activate the feature.

+:::caution
 This feature also requires `UnsavedChangesNotifier` component to be mounted.
 You can import this component from your router package.
 :::